 Tricky words are words that cannot be decoded by blending the sounds or spelt accurately by segmenting the words.
 Children must learn to read and spell these words by sight.
-For example, to said like she we
+For example, to said like she he h-ee

 Children are taught which part of the word is tricky (why it does not follow the pattern of sounds that they have been taught).
-For example, chayn phighr wurk buck zighloefoan mowss
+For example,